pyOpenSci/lessons/clean-modular-code/python-dry-modular-code.md

 Why?

-One main reason is that when you write code that performs the same tasks repeatedly, any modification of one task requires the same change to be made to every single instance of that task!
+One main reason is that when you write code that performs the same tasks repeatedly, any modification of one task requires the same change to be made to every place that you used that task!
 Editing every instance of a task is a lot of work.

 By implementing DRY code approaches, you can make your code: